DrewCam/CYB6009-Data-Analysis-and-Visualisation/Assignment 01/Case Study 01.md

 Note: The tables for subparts (i) and (ii) should be based on the original sub-sample of 600 observations, not the cleaned version (produced in the next step).
 You are only required to generate the statistics in R and then export the statistics into Excel, generate the tables, and format them appropriately.

+### 3. Clean the data, Perform PCA and Visualise the data

 **(iii)**
 Examine the results in sub-parts (i) and (ii).
 Are there any invalid categories/values for the categorical variables?
 Is there any evidence of outliers for any of the continuous/numeric variables?
 If so, how many and what percentage are there?
 Include your answers in your report.